CLIP-DINOiser: Teaching CLIP a few DINO tricks for open-vocabulary semantic segmentation: More experimental results

-\paragraph{Random seed.} To first evaluate the stability of our training, we perform $3$ runs with different random seeds.
-The results reported in the main paper on all datasets of \ours correspond to $l=10$ and are highlighted in \autoref{tab:sup-abl-layer}.
-We observe that in all cases, the standard deviation equals $0.2$ or lower, therefore showing the stability of our training.
+\parag{Training stability.} We report in the main paper the final results averaged over three different randomly sampled subsets of ImageNet used for the training.
+In the first row of~\cref{tab:datasets} we report the corresponding standard deviation.
+We observe that in all cases the standard deviation equals $0.1$ mIoU or lower, therefore showing the stability of our training.

-\paragraph{Correlation threshold $\gamma$.} We study here the impact of the correlation threshold applied to the DINO affinity maps $\dinocorr$, which can be adjusted to control how many patches are used in the weighted pooling (\autoref{eq:refinement} ).
-The case of $\gamma = 0$ corresponds to including in the weighted pooling all patches that are positively correlated to the seed.
-As $\gamma$ increases towards $1$, the pooling is more selective as fewer, yet better-correlated patches are considered.
-We report results in \autoref{tab:sup-abl-correlation} and observe that scores stay rather stable on Context59, COCO Stuff and ADE20k.
-We also notice that the best results are obtained on VOC20 with $\gamma = 0$, while more restrictive thresholds benefit Cityscapes.
-This can be explained by the fact that VOC mostly depicts large objects while each Cityscapes image contains multiple smaller objects from different classes.
-In all our experiments we use $\gamma = 0.2$, which corresponds to the value used in \cite{wang2022tokencut}.

-\paragraph{Input layer $l$ used for training.} We present in \autoref{tab:sup-abl-layer} the results when applying our convolutional layers $g(\cdot)$ and $h(\cdot)$ on a different CLIP layer $l$.
-We note $L=13$ the last CLIP layer which is aligned with the text.
-We report scores averaged over 3 runs along with their standard deviation.
-We observe that worse results are obtained with the last two layers, $L$ and $l=L-1=12$, which are closer to the final alignment task.
-Instead, results obtained with layer $l \in \{9,10,11\}$ are close, with a variation range below $0.6$ points of mIoU.
-Moreover, we can observe that the absolute standard deviation is in all cases below $0.3$ mIoU, showing the stability of our training.

-\paragraph{Confidence threshold $\delta$ in the background.} We report in \autoref{fig:sup_bkg_abl} results for different confidence score thresholds $\delta$ in our background refinement (see \autoref{sec:background} for details).
-This threshold controls how `uncertain' a patch must be in order to be considered for FOUND `background' segmentation.
-Using $\delta = 1.0$ corresponds to applying the standard FOUND~\cite{simeoni2023found}.
-We observe that using a threshold around $\delta = 0.98$ achieves good results on both VOC and Object and that integrating an uncertainty consideration always helps vs. using FOUND alone ($\delta = 1$).
-We use $\delta = 0.98$ in all our experiments.
+\parag{Training with different datasets.} Our method \ours does not require any labels to be trained.
+We investigate here the impact of training on the datasets used to train self-supervised DINO \cite{caron2021dino} and FOUND \cite{simeoni2023found}, namely Imagenet and DUTS-TR~\cite{wang2017duts}.
+We report scores in \cref{tab:datasets}.
+We also provide results when increasing the dataset size to 10k on ImageNet.
+In all cases, we observe no significant difference when using one dataset or another, and the size of the dataset does not seem to impact results positively.